- Military Basics

 After your initial planning, there are several steps you can take to help your children transition smoothly to their new home and school.

 - Consult with your installation’s school liaison.
 Most installations have a school liaison to serve as a bridge between schools and military families.
 School liaisons are your primary point of contact for all school-related matters for children grades pre-K through 12.
-They can help you and your family navigate school selections, transfer credits and register for classes, locate after school activities, connect with youth sponsorship programs and much more.
+They can help you and your family navigate school selections, transfer credits and register for classes, locate after school activities, connect with youth sponsorship programs, find special education support and much more.
 Find your installation school liaison contact information on MilitaryINSTALLATIONS.

 - Request a sponsor.
 Military sponsors are trained service members who help other service members and families before, during and after a relocation.
 Sponsors are assigned through your unit and are typically of the same rank and family status.
 Learn more about how sponsors help you get settled into your new home.